Nabrocthegreat/Start-bat-with-button-press/README.md

 https://discord.com/invite/ACkbbNCss7
 the zip file is the same at the two files  i left them open that way you can see what they are.
-TO TEST IT if you dont know how a start bat works and dont want to down load the the zip put the two the two files in folder and name it thisfile put folder in c and the start bat will open a program called shotcut "very nice free program by the way for video editing" and full screen it shotcut is free openware if you want to download to test
+TO TEST IT if you dont know how a start bat works and dont want to down load the the zip put the two the two files in folder and name it thisfile put folder in c and the start bat will open a program called shotcut "very nice free program by the way for video editing" and full screen it. shotcut is free openware if you want to download to test